vkonton/chordEr/README.md

 * To insert data enter the command:

 		node:store(Key, Value, Node).

+* To delete data enter the command:

+		node:remove(Key, Node)

 * To search for a key and its corresponding data use: